 The Multimedia Discovery Mission Demos are a series of 14 interactive multimedia presentations and learning activities that address topics ranging from Chemosynthesis and Hydrothermal Vent Life and Deep-sea Benthos to Food, Water and Medicine from the Sea.
-Credits.

 An average of 2,000 strong earthquakes and large volcanic eruptions occur every year all around the world.
 Throughout history, people have been all too familiar with the deadly power and seemingly unpredictable nature of these events.
 But in the last few decades, scientists have been able to track these geologic activities, and they have discovered that their occurrence is, in fact, quite orderly.
 Both earthquakes and volcanoes are largely restricted to narrow, overlapping zones.
 This observation helped lead to the development of the grand unifying theory of earth science, the theory of plate tectonics.

-NOAA’s Submarine Ring of Fire Expeditions have helped illuminate the dynamic forces at work along mid-ocean ridges.
+NOAA’s Submarine Ring of Fire expeditions have helped illuminate the dynamic forces at work along mid-ocean ridges.
 The nearly continuous, global mid-ocean ridge system snakes across the Earth’s surface like the seam on a baseball.
 It is clearly visible on this map of global topography above and below sea level.
 The ridge system forms the longest and largest mountain range on Earth.
-It winds its way between the continents and is more than 65,000 kilometers long and 1,500 km wide.
+It winds its way between the continents and is more than 65,000 kilometers long and 1,500 kilometers wide.

 Coral reefs are vibrant ecosystems teeming with color and life.
 Most grow in the warm sunlit waters of tropical seas.
 Beautiful and accessible, shallow water corals are beloved by the public and well known to scientists.
 In contrast, deep-sea corals are generally unknown and unappreciated.
 Living in the icy darkness of the abyss, these creatures are difficult and expensive to study.
 For most of the 20th century, deep-sea corals could only be studied when fishermen accidentally pulled a broken specimen to the surface.
 In the last few years, scientists have used sophisticated submersible and underwater sensing technologies to penetrate the corals’ remote realm.